 During his time as a district councillor he was elected Chairman of Bracknell Forest Borough Council's Environmental Services Committee.
 In 2017 he was elected onto the town council of Wiltshire's county town, Trowbridge.
 He was Mayor in 2020 and is currently Chair of Neighbourhood Services.

 Despite his involvement with the world of dogs he has been owned for many years by a succession of cats.
 Mr. Brooks, a black cat of considerable presence, was the latest in a long line of feline companions.

 He takes photographs, too.
 Dogs of course, but weddings (he photographed his first wedding in 1965), portraits and events as well. some of his work can be seen by clicking onto the 'Events Photography' link on the left hand column of this page

 His main outside interests are theatre, all forms of music but especially blues and mainstream jazz vocalists (click here to find out what he sounds like), travel, eating and drinking - not necessarily in that order.
-He is a member of the English Speaking Union and the Kennel Club.
+He is a member of the English Speaking Union, Savage Club and the Kennel Club.